churnikov/churnikov.github.io/_posts/2022-11-10-sköldpaddan-or-moving-to-sweden.md

 It's worth noting that without my Armenian friend, David, and our international connections, we couldn't have managed certain payments, like the Swedish council fee.
-Reflecting on this, I often thought about individuals from remote Russian regions without such connections.
+Reflecting on this, I often thought about individuals without any friends or relatives abroad.
 We truly are fortunate in this aspect.
 {: .notice--info}
 ## Packing up